jonkiparsky/about/index.md

 title: Boston Python
 ---

-Boston Python is a large vibrant user group of Python people in the Boston area.
+Boston Python is a large and vibrant Python user group in the Boston area.

 You can [announce jobs](jobs.md).